Isis video purports to show beheading of Japanese hostage Kenji Goto was captured by Isis in October after traveling to Syria

 A video has been released online purporting to show the beheading of Japanese hostage Kenji Goto by Islamic State militants.

+The video comes less than a week after news of the beheading of another Japanese man, Haruna Yukawa.
 Mr Goto, 47, is a well-known freelance journalist and film-maker who went to Syria in October, reportedly to try to secure Mr Yukawa's release.

 Japan, as well as the US, UK and France, has condemned the killing.